NiklasGollenstede/unload-tabs/README.md

 </ul>

-Some of this add-ons code is taken from <a href="https://addons.mozilla.org/en-US/firefox/addon/bartab-lite-x">BarTab Lite X</a> (with the authors admission).
+Some of this add-ons code was originally taken from <a href="https://addons.mozilla.org/en-US/firefox/addon/bartab-lite-x">BarTab Lite X</a> (with the authors admission).